Soil Projects > MEUSIS (Multi-Scale Soil Information System)

 To reach a common understanding throughout Europe of soil degradation processes, it is crucial to ensure data comparability.
 There is therefore a strong need to accelerate progress in this field.
 Much efforts and many studies still have to be conducted to establish an efficient workflow for updating and maintaining grid based thematic layers with highly detailed information, more particularly in a participatory approach, involving bottom-up transfer of spatial information from local to global level.
 By each country or region, specific methodologies are therefore necessary to flow local data to a harmonized Multiscale European Soil Information System.

-The Land Management Unit and the action MOSES is trying to identify regions in Europe which will eventually contribute in the analysis of the feasibility of such approaches.
+The Land Resources Management Unit is trying to identify regions in Europe which will eventually contribute in the analysis of the feasibility of such approaches.
 The objectives of this process are:

 - To test the present version of the common reference “exchange format”